OSVTAC/OSVTAC.github.io/documents.md

 page][osvtac-about].

-Alternatively, if you have a [GitHub][github] account and are familiar with [Markdown], you can view the GitHub repository for the recommendations [here][recommendations-repo] and follow the instructions in the README file.
+Alternatively, if you have a [GitHub][github] account and are familiar with [Markdown], you can view the [GitHub repository][recommendations-repo] for the recommendations and follow the instructions in the README file for providing feedback.

 The committee may discuss and/or vote on your suggestions at a future meeting.
 Note that because of San Francisco's [Sunshine Ordinance] and other